-Issue Impact on LSU Positive Commitment to national, regional, and global development (NDS1, Vision 2030-Upper Middle income, Sustainable development goals) 1.
-Opportunity to play an active role in the achievement of these development strategies particularly for the Matabeleland North community.
-NDS1 prioritisation of animal health and production 1.
-Opportunity for the mandate areas to participate in the attainment of one of the NDS1 prioritisation areas by providing and strengthening farmer knowledge, skills in livestock production and health Gender Equality and Empowerment of all Women and Girls 1.
-LSU to comply with the recruitment of staff and students as it seeks gender equality in order to enhance women's participation in the development process, in line with the Constitution, the SADC Protocol on Gender and Development, the Protocol to the African Charter on Human and People's Rights on the Rights of Women in Africa, United Nations' Sustainable Development Goal 5, which seeks to "Achieve Gender Equality and Empower all Women and Girls" to attain vision 2030.
-Recognition of endangered languages (San, Xhosa, Kalanga, Dombe, Tonga, Nambya and Ndebele) Expedite development of programmes addressing endangered languages.
-Introduce short language courses.
+Issue Impact on LSU Positive Commitment to national, regional, and global development (NDS1, Vision 2030-Upper Middle income, Sustainable development goals) development strategies particularly for the Matabeleland North NDS1 prioritisation of animal health and production 1.
+Opportunity for the mandate areas to participate in the attainment of one of the NDS1 prioritisation areas by providing and strengthening farmer knowledge, skills in livestock production and health Gender Equality and Empowerment of all Women and Girls LSU to comply with the recruitment of staff and students as it seeks gender equality in order to enhance women's participation in the development process, in line with the Constitution, the SADC Protocol on Gender and Development, the Protocol to the African Charter on Human and People's Rights on the Rights of Women in Africa, United Nations' Sustainable Development Goal 5, which seeks to "Achieve Gender Equality and Empower all Women and Girls" to attain vision 2030.
+Recognition of endangered languages (San, Xhosa, Kalanga, Dombe, Tonga, Nambya and Ndebele) languages.
 Recognition of Indigenous Knowledge Systems (IKS) Increased research opportunities.
 Documentation and conservation of IKS.
-The existence of African traditional governance systems Opportunities for research, documentation and incorporation into national policy.
+The existence of African traditional governance systems n Opportunities for research, documentation and incorporation into national policy.
 Negative High levels of poverty Failure to pay fees on time by students.
 Low enrolment in science subjects Low University enrolment in the niche area of semi-arid agriculture.
 Limited scope of expansion into other mandate areas e.g. exploitation of natural resources that require science background.
 Brain drain Breakdown of the family institution resulting in delinquencies and school dropouts.
 Skills gap-negatively affects mentoring.
 Pandemics and Disasters Resources may be diverted to such more needy characteristics thereby affecting other University development projects These may have an impact on attendance to work by staff as well as attendance to University by students.
 Limited capacity to pay fees.
 Low regard for education Low enrolment.
 Declining cultural values Increased levels of misdemeanours, corruption and crime.
 Negative impact on the University image.